 Osprey PolyClinic posted a Facebook message about the loss of Anatoly "Tony" Loffe, who was referred to as "our dear CEO and co-founder."

 Detectives working the case said Kot moved from Illinois to Ft.
 Lauderdale in the fall of 2025.
-SCSO said he was living with Larissa Blyudoy, the daughter of Florita, until the end of 2025, when the two separated.
+SCSO said he was living with Larissa Blyudoy, the daughter of Florita, until the end of 2025.

 The case remains active, and authorities urge anyone with information to contact the Criminal Investigations Section at 941-861-4900.